A Tale of Magic...: Plot

 After they fall off a cliff, the group lands in a giant flower garden where they meet a girl named Rosette who leads them to her aunt, a sorceress.
 She explains being a witch or a fairy is a choice, differing from what Madame Weatherberry taught them.
 Using the "tree of truth", they find this to be true since Madame Weatherberry is trying to seek acceptance for the magical community by categorizing fairies as good and witches as bad.
 Finally, they arrive in the Northern Kingdom where they help the soldiers regain their strength and fight witches who are helping the Snow Queen.
 Brystal climbs to the top of the mountain and finds the Snow Queen to be Madame Weatherberry herself, who explains she has been angry all her life because of discrimination.
 Using her anger, she transformed into the Snow Queen, causing a magical problem which only fairies could solve.
 Brystal tells Madame Weatherberry to escape to the northern mountains, creating northern lights and sending occasional blizzards.
 When the northern lights disappear, this is a sign of the Snow Queen's return.

 The fairies request magic be legalized, rights be equalized, and all laws restricting creative freedom be removed in return for them fixing the Snow Queen's damage.
-At Celeste Weatherberry Memorial academy of Magic, many fairies arrive, seeking to develop their magical abilities.
+At the Celeste Weatherberry Memorial Academy of Magic, many fairies arrive, seeking to develop their magical abilities.

 Background

-Colfer stated A Tale of Magic... was meant to be a straightforward start of a prequel series with the working title The Land Before Stories.
+Colfer stated that A Tale of Magic... was meant to be a straightforward start of a prequel series with the working title The Land Before Stories.
 When he began to write it, he felt anger and helplessness from the world's condition.
 Instead, he wrote something he felt could set the next generation "on a better path", the book ceasing to be as much of a prequel as it was an original story.

 Influences

 A Tale of Magic... was primarily influenced by Colfer's trauma from the September 11 attacks, which happened when he was 11.
 While he was old enough to know what was happening, he did not know why it was occurring.
 The fact people are persecuted for being magical in the book is "an allegory for being gay".
 Colfer also was influenced by J. K. Rowling's novels.
-The end of the Harry Potter books left him with a "void I've been trying to fill by writing my own books."
+The end of the Harry Potter series inspired him to write his own books.

 Colfer described the novel as his own "manifesto for compassion" and the "toughest book" he has ever written.
 He wanted to write a book which could give parents and teachers guidance when explaining troubling things to children while still giving them a "magical adventure".
 He thought young people should know there is still lots of love, even if one feels like they are not accepted or appreciated.
 Additionally, he believed fiction's purpose was to make people more reasonable and compassionate.